-Decommissioning in the oil and gas industry represents the end of the facilities productive life of facilities, the process of which comprises of the removal and possible remediation of assets' installation whilst avoiding environmental impact.
+Decommissioning in the oil and gas industry represents the end of the facilities productive life of facilities, the process which comprises the removal and possible remediation of assets' installation whilst avoiding environmental impact.

-Abandonment
+Abandonment.

 Decommissioning comprises two activities:

 - Well Abandonment: preparation of the well to be closed permanently. - Upstream Facilities Decommissioning: removal and proper remediation (e.g. disposal, reefing, reuse) of the disused facilities.